captionpoint/captionpoint-plays/THE-LUCKIEST.md

 How are you gonna work at a bar???
 ---
 ## LISSETTE:
-Yes in a bar
+Yes in a bar, Ma yes!
----
-yes Ma yes.
 ---
 ## CHERYL:
 This is a shitty plan.